particle-iot/docs/src/content/en/shared/firmware.md

 ### WiFi.connecting()

-This function will return `true` once the Core is attempting to connect using stored Wi-Fi credentials, and will return `false` once the Core has successfully connected to the Wi-Fi network.
+This function will return `true` once the device is attempting to connect using stored Wi-Fi credentials, and will return `false` once the device has successfully connected to the Wi-Fi network.

 ### WiFi.ready()

-This function will return `true` once the Core is connected to the network and has been assigned an IP address, which means that it's ready to open TCP sockets and send UDP datagrams.
+This function will return `true` once the device is connected to the network and has been assigned an IP address, which means that it's ready to open TCP sockets and send UDP datagrams.
 Otherwise it will return `false`.

 ### WiFi.listen()